 Although the question itself was not astonishing in any way, I had no answer.
-And this is what was astonishing.
+This is what was astonishing.

 I was not living but only existing, only reacting, only responding and neither was I thrilled or bored – I was evenly in-between.

 I had to take a good look at myself.
 It was here that I realized how much I was missing.
-And this was more than me being happy or satisfied.
+This was more than me being happy or satisfied.
 This was me coming to the realization that I had let myself down.

 I let myself go.
 There was no personal maintenance.
-I was like an old car that ran along, that was uncared for and irregularly maintained.
+I was like an old car that ran along, uncared for and irregularly maintained.

 I found myself, face first, and staring at my figurative reflection.
 This was amazing to me.

-Later that day, I saw a photograph of myself and what’s worse is I hardly recognized me.
+Later that day, I saw a photograph of myself and what’s worse is I hardly recognized myself.

 I thought to myself, “Who the hell is that?”

 This was me, five years ago.
-And what’s happened since?
+What’s happened since?